dfelinto/blender-manual/manual/modeling/modifiers/nodes/attribute/attribute_mix.rst

 A, B
    The first and second input to the mix operation.
-   This can be an attribute name or constant value.
+   This can be an attribute name or a value.

 Result
    Name of the attribute where the computed result is stored.
+   The output attribute type is *Color* by default.
+   When the result attribute exists already, its type is not changed.

 Properties
 ==========